HoustonJ2013/Capstone_DL_Object_detection/README.md

 options: --method (“luminance”,”gleam“)
 ```
-I used the MIT [benchmark model](https://github.com/hangzhaomit/semantic-segmentation-pytorch) to justify the change of the color scale, and how much it impacts on the performance.

-The draw back is we loose some information in the original image, but we are still able to identify the objects from the images.
+Converting image from RGB to grayscale loses color information, and I assessed how much impact the color information have on performance based on the MIT [benchmark model](https://github.com/hangzhaomit/semantic-segmentation-pytorch).
+I trained a DilatedNet on both RGB and Gray scale images for 5 iterations (~ 90 % of the performance are achieved in the first 5 iterations), and assessed their performance at predicting the 2000 validation images.
+Based on the observation, the performance of gray image is roughtly 1% worse than RGB image.

 ### Train models and analysis